bajjer/giftstr/README.md

 - **fast and easy to buy**, fastr and easyr with nostr.
 - **give flexibility to the recipient**, flexr with nostr.
 - **increase the usage of bitcoin** and its lightning network as a medium of exchange
-- **reduce the need intermediaries** for fiat on/off ramps between merchants and consumers
+- **reduce the need for intermediaries** providing fiat on/off ramps between merchants and consumers

 ## User personas
 - Alice: A merchant that wishes to sell gift cards for her store